Slavery among Native Americans in the United States: Native American slavery in the Southeast

 The Cherokee, Choctaw, Chickasaw, Creek, and Seminole made the largest efforts of all the Native American peoples to assimilate into white society by implementing some of the practices which they saw as beneficial; adoption of slavery was one of them.
 They were the most receptive to whites' pressures to adopt European cultures.
 The pressures from European Americans to assimilate, the economic shift of furs and deerskins, and the government's continued attempts to "civilize" native tribes in the south led to them adopting an economy based on agriculture.
+A small number of Catawba owned Black slaves as well.

 Slavery itself was not a new concept to indigenous American peoples as in inter-Native American conflict tribes often kept prisoners of war, but these captures often replaced slain tribe members.
 Native Americans did not originally distinguish between groups of people based on color, but rather traditions.
-There are conflicting theories as to what caused the shift between traditional Native American servitude to the enslavement the Five Civilized Tribes adopted.
-One theory is the "civilized" tribes adopted slavery as means to defend themselves from federal pressure believing that it would help them maintain their southern lands.
+There are conflicting theories as to what caused the shift between traditional Native American servitude and the enslavement the Five Civilized Tribes adopted.
+One theory is that the "civilized" tribes adopted slavery as a means to defend themselves from federal pressure believing that it would help them maintain their southern lands.
 Another narrative postulates that Native Americans began to feed into the European belief that Africans were inferior to whites and themselves.
-Some indigenous nations such as the Chickasaws and the Choctaws began to embrace the concept that African bodies were property, and equated blackness to hereditary inferiority.
+Some indigenous nations, such as the Chickasaws and the Choctaws, began to embrace the concept that African bodies were property, and equated blackness to hereditary inferiority.
 In either case, "The system of racial classification and hierarchy took shape as Europeans and Euro-Americans sought to subordinate and exploit Native Americans' and Africans' land, bodies, and labor.
 Whether strategically or racially motivated the slave trade promoted African slaves owned by Native Americans which led to new power relations among Native societies, elevating groups such as the Five Civilized Tribes to power and serving, ironically, to preserve native order.

 Slavery in the Indian Territory

-In the 1830s, all of the Five Civilized Tribes were relocated, many of them forcibly to the Indian Territory (later, the state of Oklahoma).
-The incident is known as the Trail of Tears, and the institution of owning enslaved Africans came with them.
-Of the estimated 4,500 to 5,000 blacks who formed the slave class in the Indian Territory by 1839, the great majority were in the possession of the mixed bloods.
+By the 1830s, most members of the Five Civilized Tribes were relocated, the majority having been forcibly moved to Indian Territory (later, the state of Oklahoma).
+This relocation, known as the Trail of Tears, brought along with it the practice of Native Americans owning enslaved Africans.
+Of the estimated 4,500 to 5,000 Black slaves in the Indian Territory by 1839, a great majority were owned by people of mixed European and Native American ancestry.